onap/usecase-ui/docs/platform/configuration.rst

 Configuration
 -------------

-No machanism for customized configurtions is provided in the Amsterdam release.
+No mechanism for customized configurations is provided in the Amsterdam release.
 Such functionalities will be provided in the future if necessary.